-The Curriculum and Policy Committee (C.P.C.) is the main governing body for the M.B.A. program.
-This committee, which is responsible for academic policy and curriculum, consists of members of the faculty, the dean of the school (ex-officio), and the M.B.A. director.
+The Curriculum and Policy Committee (CPC) is the main governing body for the MBA program.
+This committee, which is responsible for academic policy and curriculum, consists of members of the faculty, the dean of the school (ex-officio), and the MBA director.
 It is also responsible for recommending admission policy, handling appeals concerning admissions, grades, and related academic matters for which a student seeks redress.
-The M.B.A. director is the program executive, responsible for day-to-day operations, admissions, and program advising.
-The M.B.A. director refers exceptional cases to the C.P.C. for decision, upon written request by the applicant or student.
+The MBA director is the program executive, responsible for day-to-day operations, referring applicants to the admission committee and program advising.
+The MBA Admissions Committee assists in admission decisions regarding the MBA program.